MoreOutput/RockMUD/README.md

 * Default terminal loads Bootstrap from CDN
 * Development aims to keep up with latest node release.

-Some things Currently in 0.1.9:
+Some things Currently in 0.2.0:
 * No command whitelisting (add a command function, and it becomes a in-game command instantly).
 Because of this RockMUD does not rely on parsing commands on a tick.
 * Character creation (Races, Classes, Stats, Passwords) and saving as json files (/players).
 * Channels
 * Uniform way of scripting commands -- with permission checking
-* JSON world definition
 * Command aliases defined client side.
 * Various 'standard' commands (see: HELP COMMANDS)
 * Basic Combat (see: kill <mob name>)